-Over the last few days Microsoft released XLOOKUP formula to the early adopters of Excel.
+Office 365 now boasts a powerful successor to the VLOOKUP function – XLOOKUP formula.
 Think of XLOOKUP as VLOOKUP 2.0.
-In this post, learn all about the function, syntax, optional parameters and 13 xlookup examples.
+In this article, learn all about the function, syntax, optional parameters and 13 xlookup examples.

 What is XLOOKUP?

 XLOOKUP allows us to search for an item in a range (or table) and return matching result.
 In a way, it is similar to VLOOKUP, but offers so much more.

 When using XLOOKUP, you just provide 3 basic parameters (and 3 more optional parameters) and Excel does the rest.

 - The value you are looking for